Who was Ray Kroc?

 Think about what this milkshake machine salesperson-with an obvious entrepreneurial urge, was able to do with a simple hamburger stand.

-Ray Kroc Had Debt
+Ray Kroc Net Worth

 It’s the struggles we go through-work through, really, that make us stronger.

-In any event, Ray Kroc had a significant net worth….he was a wealthy man.
 But, he didn’t start out that way.
-He certainly wasn’t born with one of these…
+He certainly wasn’t born with a silver spoon…

 McDonald’s: Super-Sized Hamburger Empire